Embedded Computing

 This method relies on an abstract model that lists a finite number of states —hence the name.
 Inputs can change the machine from one state to another: such changes are called transitions.
 A last element is the initial state the machine starts with.

-I tried two nodes, node-red-contrib-finite-statemachine and node-red-contrib-fsm.
+I tried two nodes, node-red-contrib-finite-statemachine and node-red-contrib-fsm, later replaced by node-red-contrib-persistent-fsm.

 Picture